Ready for the Long-Awaited Trip: Just One More Thing

 It’s also likely that if you’re a frequent business traveler, you might be bringing an expensive projector or camera gear along.
 These are often targets of thieves, so having the protection of travel insurance will give you peace of mind.
 Check with the company about what the limits of coverage are.

 Allianz Travel Insurance has it all covered.
 And it’s not that much more money to buy an annual plan that covers ALL of your travel, versus just one trip.

 A big difference between annual policies and individual trip policies is that annuals focus on medical coverage, as opposed to cancellation benefits.
 For travelers who take many trips, it’s difficult for underwriters to know how much you’ll spend on your trips, and they are trying to limit their exposure.
 Fair enough.

 Most annual policies such as the ones offered by Allianz will include medical transportation, auto rental collision damage waiver, and accident coverage.
 You can buy cancellation insurance on an annual, but it is an additional cost.
 But in the fine print, you’ll see that the company limits the definition of one trip to a maximum of 45 days.

 “If you think you have a year’s worth of coverage but need to coordinate trips to fit the fine print details.
 Even if you get sick within that 45-day limit, if your planned itinerary was longer, such as an around the world trip, they will still refuse payment,” said one travel agent.

-There also sensible limits on hazardous activities such as zip lining, scuba diving, and bungee jumping.
+There are also sensible limits on hazardous activities such as zip-lining, scuba diving, and bungee jumping.
 Check the policy details for what is covered.

 This post is sponsored by Allianz Global Assistance (AGA Service Company) and GoNOMAD has received financial compensation.